davidbeard741/arcticfrenz-data/README.md

 </details>

-### Step 3: Automated Monitoring of NFT Holders within a Collection on a Recurring Schedule
+### Step 3: Automated Monitoring of NFT Holders on a Recurring Schedule

+**Prerequisite:** Ensure that the output file from Part 3, Step 2 or from Part 2 is located in the appropriate directory.

-1. **Create a YAML File**: Create a YAML file for the script, e.g., `main.yml`.
+**1. YAML Configuration:** Create a YAML file for the script, such as "main.yml," to define the workflow and its execution parameters.

-2. **Define the Workflow**:
-   - **Trigger**: Use the `schedule` event to run at specific times.
-   - **Jobs and Steps**: Define a job that runs the script.
-Include steps for setting up Python, installing dependencies, and executing the script.

-3. **Handling Dependencies**:
-   - **Chromedriver and Google Chrome**: The script uses Selenium with Chrome, Chrome and Chromedriver need to be set up in the environment.

-4. **Handle Data and Logs**: Handle data storage and logging within the environment - adjust file paths.

-This YAML:
-- Runs the workflow every 4 hours.
+- **Scheduled Execution:** Triggers the workflow at specified times based on the schedule event.
-- Sets up the latest Ubuntu environment.
+- **Ubuntu Environment Setup:** Installs the latest Ubuntu environment to ensure compatibility.
-- Checks out the script.
+- **Script Acquisition:** Checks out the script from its repository to access the latest version.
-- Sets up Python.
+- **Python Setup:** Configures the Python environment for the script's execution.
-- Installs Chrome and Chromedriver.
+- **Chrome and Chromedriver Installation:** Installs Chrome and Chromedriver to enable Selenium's web automation capabilities.
-- Installs the required Python packages.
+- **Python Package Installation:** Installs the required Python packages for the script's dependencies.
-- Runs Python script.
+- **Script Execution:** Launches the Python script to perform the NFT holder monitoring task.

 <details>
   <summary>CLICK TO EXPAND YAML File</summary>